Alex-Design/Compressor-V2/README.md

 * 4: If you do not wish to compress any file as soon as you instantiate the compressor - fear not!
-Simply call the method:
+Simply leave the original constructor's arguments blank and instead call the method:
 ```
 $compressor->compressFile($inputFileName (including extensions), $outputFileName (including extensions));
 ```